Point What You Mean: Visually Grounded Instruction Policy: EXPERIMENTS

 \begin{itemize} \item \textbf{Relative position referring:} the target is specified by relative direction, e.g., ``pick the object in the top-left corner.'' \item \textbf{Matrix layout referring:} multiple identical objects are arranged in rows and columns, and the instruction specifies the target by its index, e.g., ``pick the object in the second row, third column.'' \item \textbf{Reference-based:} the target is located relative to another object, e.g., ``pick the cup to the right of the bowl.'' \end{itemize}

 As shown in Figure~\ref{fig:text_compatible}, \ourvla($l$)—the same Point-VLA policy evaluated \emph{only} with text instructions—achieves higher success rates than the Text VLA across all three scenarios.
 This indicates that co-training with visually grounded data improves the underlying VLA policy itself, so that even when used in a text-only mode it follows linguistic spatial references more accurately than a purely text-trained baseline.
+Importantly, these improvements demonstrate that visual grounding training provides genuine capability enhancement rather than task simplification.
+The model learns better spatial reasoning and language-action alignment that transfers to text-only scenarios, proving that \ourvla is not merely ``following the red box'' but developing deeper understanding of spatial references and manipulation semantics.